-- LA: Identical to A except the only alternate alleles defined in the LAA field are considered present. - LR: Identical to R except the only alternate alleles defined in the LAA field are considered present. - LG: Identical to G except the only alternate alleles defined in the LAA field are considered present. - P: The field has one value for each allele value defined in GT/LGT.
+- LA: Identical to A except the only alternate alleles defined in the LAA field are considered present. - LR: Identical to R except the only alternate alleles defined in the LAA field are considered present. - LG: Identical to G except the only alternate alleles defined in the LAA field are considered present. - P: The field has one value for each allele value defined in GT. - M: The field has one value for each possible base modification for the corresponding ChEBI ID.